 Progressive vs. Erie: Which one is the cheapest?

-For full coverage with 100/300/100 in liability and $500 deductibles for comprehensive and collision, Erie costs an average of $1,480 annually.
-Progressive is more expensive, with an average cost of $1,998.
+For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, Erie costs an average of $1,480.
+Progressive costs more at an average of $1,998.

 CompanyAverage annual rate for full coverageAverage annual rate for state minimum coverageAverage annual premium for liability-only (50/100/50) car insurance